Resonator reset in circuit QED by optimal control for large open quantum systems: Open GRAPE with Runge-Kutta integration

 \section{Open GRAPE with Runge-Kutta integration}

-Rather than moving to Liouville space and relying on matrix exponentiation, we present here an approach based on direct integration of the master equation using a standard Runge-Kutta routine.
-As we argue below, this leads to computational speedups even for moderate Hilbert space dimension, $d$.
+Rather than relying on direct matrix exponentiation, we present here an approach based on numerical integration of the master equation using a standard Runge-Kutta routine.
+This approach is not a unique method to avoid the matrix exponentiation for optimal control~\cite{goerz2015optimizing, gutknecht2007brief, tal2007restart}, but below we argue that, even for moderate Hilbert space dimension, $d$, this simple Runge-Kutta routine leads to useful computational speedups compared to performing matrix exponentials as used in standard implementations of open GRAPE~\cite{schulte11opengrape}.

 With this method, the forward-in-time propagation is performed by numerical integration of the differential equation